jeangougou/jeangougou.github.io/_posts/2016-01-14-how-to-read-a-book-with-ddd.md

   // check if the page is in the book if(!isValidPage(pageNumber))
   {
+    throw new Error(
+      "Oh snap! the book only contains: "
+      + this.totalNumberOfPagesInTheBook
-    throw new Error("Oh snap! the book only contains: "+ this.totalNumberOfPagesInTheBook + " and I can't really select page " + pageNumber);
+      + " and I can't really select page "
+      + pageNumber);
   }
   this.currentPage = 1;
   ...